mikolajsmigielski/LeftAndRight/README.md

 # LeftAndRight
 A simple game in which the player must indicate which color the square has changed to

-To play the game, simply extract the file to a folder of your choice and run the .exe file
+To play the game, simply extract the file "LeftAndRightActualGame"  to a folder of your choice and run the .exe file

+The file "LeftAndRightUnityGameFiles" is a Unity project that can be added to Unity Hub.

+The music "Monplaisir - Garage" is not by me, but by Monplaisir.